ModernaCyber/UserAuthenticationAuthorization/README.md

 ## Usage

 ### Running the Server

 - Run the development server:

   ```bash
   npm run dev
   ```

 - The server will be running at http://localhost:3000 by default.

+- To Test the Api via Postman import the postman collection into postman.

 ### Testing

 - Run tests:

   ```bash
   npm test
   ```

 ### Swagger Documentation

 - Swagger documentation is available at http://localhost:3000/api-docs after starting the server.

 ## Folder Structure

 - `dist/`: Compiled TypeScript files (output of the build process).
 - `node_modules/`: Node.js modules and dependencies.
 - `src/`: Source code.

   - `config/`: Configuration files.
   - `controllers/`: Request handlers.
   - `db/`: Database configuration and connection.